amortensen/dots-protocol/draft-mortensen-dots-protocol.md

 reliable application protocol enabling those semantics could be used.
 This document anticipates HTTP/1.1 over TLS [RFC7230] will be most widely deployed at the time of writing.
-Implementations of the DOTS protocol therefore MUST support data channel using HTTP/1.1 over TLS.
-However, this document also leaves open the possibility that the data channel MAY be implemented through such application transports as HTTP/2 [RFC7540] or the Quick UDP Internet Connection [QUIC] protocol, as well as other current and future protocols supporting [REST] semantics and the security requirements described in [I-D.ietf-dots-requirements].
+Implementations of the DOTS protocol therefore MUST support data channels using HTTP/1.1 over TLS.
+However, this document also leaves open the possibility that the data channel MAY be implemented through such application transports as HTTP/2 [RFC7540] or the Quick UDP Internet Connection [I-D.tsvwg-quic-protocol] protocol, as well as other current and future protocols supporting [REST] semantics and the security requirements described in [I-D.ietf-dots-requirements].
 Support for alternative secure REST transports for the data channel are deployment- and implementation-specific.

-DOTS data channel implementations MUST support the IPv4 [RFC791] and IPv6 [RFC2460] protocols, and MUST support the "Happy Eyeballs" algorithm for dual stack deployments discussed in [RFC6555].
+DOTS data channel implementations MUST support the IPv4 [RFC0791] and IPv6 [RFC2460] protocols, and MUST support the "Happy Eyeballs" algorithm for dual stack deployments discussed in [RFC6555].

 Implementations of the DOTS data channel MUST use TLS version 1.2 or higher.
-DOTS agents MUST NOT create a data channel with a peer agent requesting a lower TLS version, and SHOULD drop the connection immediately on detecting the peer DOTS agent does not support a recent enough TLS version.
+DOTS agents MUST NOT create a data channel with a peer agent requesting a lower TLS version, and SHOULD drop the connection immediately on detecting the peer DOTS agent does not support a required TLS version.

 {{security-considerations}} offers a more detailed discussion of data channel transport security, including cipher suites.